 - Programme requirements for undergraduates

 - Programme requirements for postgraduates.

-If you’ve checked your programme requirements and are still unsure of which courses you should be taking, you can get advice from your Faculty Student Centre.
+If you’ve checked your programme requirements and are still unsure of which courses you should be taking, you can get advice from Student Hubs.

 Make sure you understand the programme structure of your degree, including the General Education requirements.

 Check for any prerequisites, corequisites and restrictions before you enrol.
 You must meet these to enrol.